Lerc/stackie/README.md

 At 4am I was lying in bed awake because my brain was designing a tiny texture generator

-Today, I coded it.
+~~Today~~ A while ago, I coded it.

-As it stands, the minified javascript is 2531 bytes and it can generate ImageData textures from short strings.
+As it stands, the minified javascript is 2069 bytes and it can generate ImageData textures from short strings.
 Chrome seems to be a bit slower than FireFox at running the code.
 That FireFox runs it so well is a credit to their optimisers.

 Here it is in action http://fingswotidun.com/stackie/?code=x1x-*5*dx4**y3*p%2By!-&palette=xy!1%2B*&seed=877588